SidneyRamphalile/Sidify-Store/README.md

 # Sidify-Store
-An ecommerce web application where people can seamlessly buy products online and then securely make payments using the Stripe payment gateway.
+An ecommerce web application where people can seamlessly buy high-quality clothes online and then securely make payments using the Stripe payment gateway.

 In this project, I used HTML, Tailwind CSS, Shadcn/ui, TypeScript and Next.js for my FrontEnd.
 And then I used Sanity.io to manage my BackEnd.
 The payment system used is called Stripe.
 It is a global payment gateway system where people can securely make online transactions.